 General

 Jonny Ingham‘s Back to Basics series includes a guide to concept checking both grammar and vocabulary, as well as examples of clines.
 Marek Kiczkowiak offers seven ways of checking understanding without asking ‘Do you understand?’ and gives you 10 situations to test whether you can chose the most appropriate way to do this.
 ELT Concourse also looks at questioning in the classroom, and gives more ways to avoid questions like ‘OK?’ and ‘Is that clear?’
-Concept Check Questions (CCQs) are the bane of many CELTees lives – here’s a fun introduction to what they are.
+Concept Check Questions (CCQs) are the bane of many CELTees lives.
+Teaching English (British Council) has a similar post on CCQs and checking understanding.
 Fergus Fadden has a webinar explaining how to create and use them (13 minutes).
+I’ve written a guide to creating CCQs, as has Stephen Tarbuck in the IH Journal.

 Another common problem is how to elicit language from the students and Damian Williams has some answers.
 Pass the CELTA has a step-by-step guide to eliciting including lots of examples of what you can elicit and tips on what not to do.
 Jonny Ingham shows you to how to elicit vocabulary when pre-teaching in a reading/listening lesson.